 1. This application information is a general guideline for the application to get a new frequency assignment:

 3. Unless otherwise indicated, all sections in the application form must be completed together with the supporting affidavits.
 The completed application form and any supporting documents required should be sent to the Commission.
 The application form and all supporting documents will be in English.
-In the event that any document are in another language, then an English translation, certified as to its accuracy by a duly qualified translator, will be provided together with a copy of the document in the original language.
-All copies of original documents e.g. certificates of incorporation, will be certified as true copies by a Notary Public.
+In the event that any document is in another language, then an English translation, certified as to its accuracy by a duly qualified translator, will be provided together with a copy of the document in the original language.
+All copies of original documents e.g. certificates of incorporation will be certified as true copies by a Notary Public.
 Such Notary Public may be admitted in Bangladesh.